 - Children’s play area

 - Interior glass doors

 - Visitor welcoming

 - Provision of larger space for community activities

 Holy Trinity is a Grade II* listed building which dates from 1835.
 It is a prominent feature of Fareham, being one of the few historically important buildings in the town’s main commercial thoroughfare, West Street.

-For almost 180 years, Holy Trinity has played an important role in the life of the local community.
+For over 180 years, Holy Trinity has played an important role in the life of the local community.
 Today it remains at the heart of Fareham, with over thirty organizations, social, charitable and cultural, catering for people of all ages, using the premises on a regular basis.

 Visitors are welcomed in the church every day of the week, to learn more about Fareham’s heritage, to find a listening ear, or simply to enjoy an opportunity for rest or quiet reflection.